vidbina/vidbina.github.io/_posts/2013-12-1-perfect-blogging-solution.markdown

-[Montserrat][montserrat] by [Julieta Ulanovsky][julieta] has a interesting [history][montserrat-kickstarter], looks incredible and seems like it will fit the bill&hellip; untill people start complaining I will assume that it works well in the readability department.
+[Montserrat][montserrat] by [Julieta Ulanovsky][julieta] has a interesting [history][montserrat-kickstarter], looks incredible and seems like it will fit the bill&hellip; until people start complaining I will assume that it works well in the readability department.

 <div class="element video">